 - It should not be underestimated how much fun drugs can bring while they’re exerting their effect on a person’s biology.

-- Worrying their life will lack the dizzying highs that they get while on drugs and that it will be boring.
+- Worrying about their life will lack the dizzying highs that they get while on drugs and that it will be boring.

-Life as an addict is very different from how people imagine.
+Life as an addict is very different from how people imagine it.
 Teachers, parents, and health care providers have crucial roles in educating young people and preventing drug use and opioid addiction.
 Now that you’ve read this article, you should understand the perspective of the drug user and have a better insight into their experience, both while they are in the throes of addiction, and during their addiction recovery journey.

 If you need help, reach out to us today.
 Whether you need someone to talk with, or need immediate treatment for drugs and alcohol, we’re here for you.